33z33/Cyber-Security/Basic.md

 Some algorithms are suitable for all three applications, whereas others can be used only for one or two of these applications.
 Eg, `RSA` and `Elliptic Curve` encryption algorithms are suitable for all three applications, whereas `DSS` is suitable in only Digital Signature application.

+An example of *key exchange* PKI cryptosystem.
+Consider the following exchange which enables a server and a web application, for instance, a browser, to communicate with each other:

+- When a browser wishes to establish a secure communication channel with a web server, it requests the server to present its public key.
+- The server possesses an asymmetric public key, whose copy it presents to the browser.
+- The browser generates a ‘session key’, a symmetric key that is encrypted using the public key that the server provided.
+This session key is then passed to the server.
+- The web server, uses its private key to decrypt the session key which was encrypted by its public key by the client.
+If it is able to do this an encrypted channel with client is opened.